Surinamese people in the Netherlands: Demographic characteristics

 The Netherlands has approximately 365,000 people of Surinamese descent, making it the largest Caribbean community in Europe and one of the largest community from the Americas.
 It also make 37% of the entire Surinamese population worldwide.
 Since the Surinamese independence in 1975, over 100,000 Surinamese came to the Netherlands due to the unrest in Suriname and the better life quality in the Netherlands.
 In 2000, approximately 300,000 Surinamese lived in the Netherlands.

-Suriname community in the Netherlands is visible in many places, especially in football.
+The Suriname community in the Netherlands is visible in many places, especially in football.
 Famous footballers like Ruud Gullit and Virgil van Dijk are of Surinamese descent.
 Female singer Milly Scott and kickboxer Ernesto Hoost are also of Surinamese descent.
 Netherlands is the only country outside the Americas that has a direct flight to Suriname with direct flight connection from Schiphol to the capital Paramaribo.
 Surinamese community also celebrates various festivals in the Netherlands and there are many signs that are written in Sranan Tongo, a Surinamese Creole language.

-Amsterdam, the Dutch city with most Surinamese population and the 2nd largest Surinamese population after Paramaribo, has a Surinamese museum and a Surinamese theater.
-They are found in the Bijlmermeer because they were kept out of the inner cities by landlords and city councils(some districts were closed to them because they were the largest non white immigrant group), but were recruited by the Housing Corporation Ons Belang die Gliphoeve I in 1971 with the slogan 'We do not discriminate'.
-This led to a sudden increase in residents (2000 people live in 367 homes, sometimes twenty in one flat), which the flat and the organization behind it could not cope with.
-In fact Gliphoeve thus became a tolerated Surinamese island in the Bijlmer: around ninety percent of the more than six hundred houses were occupied by Surinamese.
+Amsterdam, the Dutch city with most Surinamese population and the 2nd largest Surinamese population after Paramaribo, has numerous Surinamese restaurants and community centers.
+Many of them settled in the Bijlmermeer ("Bijlmer") because they were kept out of the inner cities by landlords and city councils (some districts were closed to them because most were non-white), but were recruited by the Housing Corporation Ons Belang die Gliphoeve I in 1971 with the slogan 'We do not discriminate'.
+This led to a sudden increase in residents (2000 people live in 367 homes, sometimes twenty in one flat), which the flat and the organisation behind it could not cope with.
+In fact Gliphoeve thus became a "Surinamese enclave" in the Bijlmer: around 90% of the more than 600 houses were occupied by Surinamese Dutch citizens.
+Suriname Museum in Amsterdam has opened in 2025, honouring 50 years of the Surinamese independence.
+The museum shows about the country and the history of Surinamese community in the Netherlands.